 Via this option, your account will display your name, description, and logo.
 However, it will be linked to the legal entity which created the account.
 This is the quickest option to establish your WeChat official account, but Chinese consumers might be wary your account is not linked to the official coupled business license.

 Which option suits you?

 Comparatively opening up a WeChat Store via a service account gives brands a lot of creative space to manoeuvre and interact with their customers.
 Furthermore, customer behavioural data is easily accessible and shared with official account holders, creating high potential for customer relationship management.

-Secondly, we would like to take a look at the option of developing your mini-program.
-Mini-programs are fairly similar to H5 eCommerce shops in terms of capabilities and strategy, however, some key strengths is the faster loading speed and data can be stored within WeChat’s ecosystem (see example of a mini-program below).
-Also thanks to mini- programs it has become possible to insert hyperlinks in the content of your moments, allowing businesses to promote their brands even more.
+Secondly, we would like to take a look at the option of developing your mini program.
+Mini programs are fairly similar to H5 eCommerce shops in terms of capabilities and strategy, however, some key strengths is the faster loading speed and data can be stored within WeChat’s ecosystem (see an example of a mini program below).
+Also thanks to mini programs it has become possible to insert hyperlinks in the content of your moments, allowing businesses to promote their brands even more.

-We will also briefly give some of our own insights into the key differences between H5 E-shops and mini-programs.
-Firstly, as mini-programs are fully integrated within the WeChat ecosystem, loading time is optimised and the number of clicks between product and payment is faster.
-Moreover, mini- programs can be found in seven different ways, whilst H5 eCommerce shops can be found in four ways.
-On the downside the development time and cost of mini-programs might be slightly higher comparatively.
-Another disadvantage is the inability to run PPC campaigns linked to a website while using a WeChat mini-program.
-Additionally, mini-programs are only compatible with WeChat Pay, whereas H5 eCommerce platforms may support other options.
-Finally, mini-program creation relies on Tencent approval and therefore might require more paper- and administrative work.
+We will also briefly give some of our own insights into the key differences between H5 shops and mini programs.
+Firstly, as mini programs are fully integrated within the WeChat ecosystem, loading time is optimised and the number of clicks between product and payment is faster.
+Moreover, mini programs can be found in 7 different ways, whilst H5 eCommerce shops can be found in 4 ways.
+On the downside, the development time and cost of mini programs might be slightly higher comparatively.
+Another disadvantage is the inability to run PPC campaigns linked to a website while using a WeChat mini program.
+Additionally, mini programs are only compatible with WeChat Pay, whereas H5 eCommerce platforms may support other options.
+Finally, mini program creation relies on Tencent approval and therefore might require more paper- and administrative work.